obsqrbtz/binarygoose.dev/content/posts/cat-issues.md

 ## Step 3: The paranoia kicks in

-That’s when I noticed something that really threw me off:
+At some point I noticed something weird:

 ```shell
 host: MacPro7,1
 ```

-on my Arch install, on classic desktop PC.
+on my Arch install, on a classic desktop PC.

 The day before, I had been messing around with macOS 26 installation.
 It had immediately kernel panicked, but I've still had working macOS 15, so shelved it for later.
 But now my Arch box thought it was a Mac Pro?

 Even worse: macOS was also booting to a black screen.
 System was alive (keyboard responsive), but no display.

-I'm not an OS-expert, so I've immediately made some dumb assumptions - did macOS somehow corrupt NVRAM or some other black magic to my motherboard?
+I'm not an OS-expert, so I've immediately made some dumb assumptions - did macOS somehow corrupt NVRAM or did some other black magic to my motherboard?

 ## Step 4: Any issue can be resolved by nuking something